National Premmie Foundation

 A national non profit organization involving Australia’s premature baby support groups, that unifies and acts as a guiding body for existing prem support groups, help to create new ones, help to improve the treatments and outcomes available for premature infants, and represent the interests of these infants and their families in terms of health policies, funding and standards of care.

-The National Premmie Foundation is a proud Global Collaborative Partner of
+The National Premmie Foundation is a global collaborative Partner of

 - Bliss (UK)